robin-raymond/zax.io/mutable.md

 ### Conversion using an `as` operator

-When a type supports both `mutable` and `immutable` except with two different type implementations, a conversion from one implementation to another using the `as` operator is required where accepting the other form would not be legal.
+When a type supports both `mutable` and `immutable` except with two different `type` implementations, a conversion from one implementation to another using the `as` operator is required where accepting the other qualifier form would not be legal.

-Important caveat: even though adding an `as` operator to convert from `immutable` to `mutable` is allowed, a returned converted type will be a temporary which will result in any modified contents of a `mutable` type being discarded when the temporary is discarded (since changes are applied to a temporary value not the original `immutable` version).
+Important caveat: even though adding an `as` operator to convert from `immutable` to `mutable` is allowed, a returned converted type will be a temporary copy which will result in any modified contents of a `mutable` type being discarded when the temporary is discarded (since changes are applied to a temporary value and not the original `immutable` version).

 ````zax
 MyType :: type mutable {